-(This post was originally published June 23rd, 2016 and was extensively updated on July 29, 2019)
+(This post was originally published June 23rd, 2016 and was extensively updated on August 16, 2021)

 How strong is your dental practice’s social media game?
 Would you give yourself an A – or are you just scraping by with a passing grade?

-In this guide, we’ll talk about why it’s important to up your social media game and give you advice about how to do it.
+In this guide, we’ll talk about why it’s important to up your dental social media game and give you advice about how to do it.
 Then, we’ll share some of our best, most engaging social media ideas for dental practices.

 Listen to this blog post: